Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/plugin.md

 ---

 !!!note
-Plugins are supported in the latest version of Ampli when used in conjunction with the [new Amplitude browser SDKs](https://www.docs.developers.amplitude.com/data/sdks/typescript-browser/migration/).
-If you are using an older version of Ampli or a [Maintenance Amplitude SDK](https://www.docs.developers.amplitude.com/data/sdks/typescript-browser/migration/), see **[Middleware](../middleware/)**.
+    Plugins are supported in the latest version of Ampli when used in conjunction with the [new Amlitude browser SDKs](https://www.docs.developers.amplitude.com/data/sdks/typescript-browser/migration/).
+If you are using an older version of Ampli or a [legacy Amplitude SDK](https://www.docs.developers.amplitude.com/data/sdks/typescript-browser/migration/), see **[Middleware](../middleware/)**.

 Plugins allow you to extend the Amplitude behavior.
 For example use plugins to modify event properties (enrichment type) or send data to a third-party APIs (destination type).
 This is a replacement for Middleware in Ampli legacy.
 This pattern is flexible and you can use it to support event enrichment, transformation, filtering, routing to third-party destinations, and more.
 A plugin is an object with methods `setup()` and `execute()`.